Haslemere: Grayswood Common, St George's Wood

 Grayswood Common and St George's Wood are located between Grayswood village and Haslemere and have a combined area of 16.43 ha.
 They were acquired by the Urban District Council (UDC) in 1953 and are now owned by Waverley Borough Council.

 Haste Hill

 Haste Hill is a 12.25 ha woodland to the south east of the town, owned by Waverley Borough Council.
 There was a tenement on the hill in the 14th century and it may have been the site of the original settlement of Haslemere.
 In the early 18th century, an optical telegraph station, part of the Admiralty Semaphore line between London and Portsmouth was constructed on Haste Hill.
 It operated from 1822 until 1847, when it was superseded by an electrical telegraph line between the two cities.

 Lion Green

-Lion Green was designated a recreation ground and open space in the Inclosure Act of 1845.
-The Haslemere Classic Car Festival and Haslemere Fringe Festival take place on the green each year.
+Lion Green was designated a recreation ground and open space in the Inclosure Act 1845.
+The green is used for several community events including the annual Haslemere Classic Car Festival and the biennial Haslemere Fringe Festival.